hauleth/hauleth/content/post/who-watches-watchmen-ii.md

 [[extra.thanks]]
 name = "Nicodemus"
-why = "Helping me with my poor English"
+why = "helping me with my poor English"
 +++

 This is continuation of [Part I][part-i] where I described the basics of the